-A program for students who have demonstrated strong academic ability in their undergraduate Bachelor of Arts degree.
+A program for students who have demonstrated strong academic ability in their undergraduate Arts studies.
 It consists of coursework and the preparation of a thesis.

 Designed to provide students with the opportunity to undertake research on a critical issue, developing knowledge and applying research methods in their discipline area.

-This course consists of a fourth year of study for students who have completed the Bachelor of Communications.
+This course consists of a fourth year of study for students who have completed an undergraduate degree in Communications.

-This course consists of a fourth year of study for students who have completed the Bachelor of Creative Industries course.
+This course consists of a fourth year of study for students who have completed an undergraduate degree in Creative Industries.

 Designed for those students who demonstrate strong academic abilities and who wish to pursue a career in academia or research within the field of criminology and justice.

 Focuses on the application of knowledge from an understanding of how materials and chemicals interact, or can be converted in some way to a more useful form, as part of a processing, production or refining process.